 How does this business work if they don’t charge their talents?

-Modelling agencies are sent a request by a caster or advertising agency on the kind of models they need for a project.
-The Modelling agencies will then send all their models who fit the description on the request.
+Modeling agencies are sent a request by a caster or advertising agency on the kind of models they need for a project.
+The Modeling agencies will then send all their models who fit the description on the request.
 Now, who ever gets the part, the agency of that model gets 30% commission from the client.
-This is how modelling agencies make business.
+This is how modeling agencies make business.
 They earn only when their in-house models gets to be casted.
 That’s why they need to pool lot of models or applicants & keep a VTR & photo of those models in their file.
 The more models, the greater chance for the agency to get commissions.

 What do you do on VTRs?

 For applicants, you come in on a scheduled day (although most agencies accepts walk-in anytime).
 You will fill up an info sheet, they will take a video of you standing and talking about yourself a bit (name, age, hobbies), they’ll take your picture whole body, 1/2 body and close-up.
 This they will keep for their file and make a ’set card’ which they will present to other agencies or clients.
-If an ad agency or caster is in need of a character with your looks, the modelling agency will call you up for a casting along with other qualified models.
+If an ad agency or caster is in need of a character with your looks, the modeling agency will call you up for a casting along with other qualified models.
 A schedule and place will be given for this “audition” and there, they will again take a video of you, sometimes, with a script.
 You will find yourself in competition with other models to get that part.
-Mas matagal ang casting call kasi parang audition yon eh. dami niyong nakapila, all from different modelling agencies.
+Mas matagal ang casting call kasi parang audition yon eh. dami niyong nakapila, all from different modeling agencies.